saucelabs/visual-examples/espresso/README.md

-# Getting started with Playwright
+# Getting started with Espresso

-Included is a full setup for our recommended way of using Sauce Visual with Espresso in [VisualTest](./app/src/androidTest/java/com/saucelabs/mydemoapp/android/view/activities/VisualTest.java)
+Included is an example test for our recommended way of using Sauce Visual with Espresso in [VisualTest](./app/src/androidTest/java/com/saucelabs/mydemoapp/android/view/activities/VisualTest.java)

 ## Prerequisites